uwetom/Principles-of-3D-Maya-tutorials/worksheet_1_ interface_and_modeling.md

  ![select tool](images/worksheet_1/select_tool.jpg)

-You will use many tools during these worksheets, remember that you can quit out of those tools and back to the **Select tool** by pressing "q".
+You will use many tools during these worksheets, remember that you can quit out of those tools and go back to the **Select tool** by pressing "q".

 ### Manipulate the cube